15-48452595-C-T

 Variant summary

 The NM_000138.5(FBN1):c.5512G>A(p.Gly1838Ser) variant causes a missense change involving the alteration of a conserved nucleotide.
 The variant allele was found at a frequency of 0.00000248 in 1,613,992 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a pathogenic outcome for this variant.
+11/19 in silico tools predict a damaging outcome for this variant.
 Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
-Another variant affecting the same amino acid position, but resulting in a different missense (i.e. G1838C) has been classified as Likely pathogenic.
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. G1838D) has been classified as Likely pathogenic.

 Frequency